darkglobeinteractive/singular-theme-webpack/README.md

 3. [ ] Assign the new menu to the Manage Locations > Main Menu Navigation theme location

-# Create Pages / Modify Templates

-1. [ ] Create search form page and update template file to reflect page ID
-2. [ ] If you're not using Yoast SEO, create the sitemap page and update template file (page-search.php) to use page ID (page-[id].php)
-       [ ] If you ARE using Yoast SEO, delete the sitemap page template
-3. [ ] Create home page and use customizer to set this page to the front page
-4. [ ] Delete existing widgets

 # Required Plugin Installation Notes

 Advanced Custom Fields PRO is required by this theme.